Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Have a valid international passport

-• Hold a bachelor’s degree (or be in the final year of a four-year program), or have 4,000 hours of professional work experience and/or higher education completed over at least three consecutive years
+• Hold a bachelor’s degree (or be in the final year of a four-year program), or have at least 4,000 hours of professional work experience and/or higher education completed over a minimum of three consecutive years

 To become a CFA charterholder, candidates must also: